< Back to blog

 Pitching should involve identifying and offering a solution to the issues that the individual has.
 Make sure to highlight a relevant use case or example at this point in the sales cycle.

-This means thinking of every reason your buyer may not go through with the purchase and creating a strong argument as to why this isn’t a viable option.
+You also need to address the prospect’s objections.
+Objection handling means thinking of every reason your buyer may not go through with the purchase and creating a strong argument against them.

 5. Closing